wzmli/COVID19-Canada/README.md

 We update once per day around 22:00 Toronto time.

 This dataset contains daily reported number of positive/negative confirmed cases, presumptive cases, under investigation, and sources.

+Note: We are adding in Hospitalization and ICU data when avaliable.

 Data before March 14, 2020 were recovered using the [Way Back Machine](https://archive.org/web/); later data are gathered daily directly from the sites.